Yuzhe3676/example_repo/README.md

 # example_repo

-this is a quick, first git and github repo as an example for p8105
+a quick, first git and github repo as an example for p8105